frederickobrien/the-whale-lines/news/democrats-unconcerned-by-reports-joe-biden-is-the-zodiac-killer.md

 ---
 title: Democrats ‘unconcerned’ by reports Joe Biden is the Zodiac Killer
 date: 2020-03-30
 description: The Democratic Party ‘could not be more behind’ presumptive presidential nominee Joe Biden despite pretty compelling evidence that he is guilty of murdering at least seven people.
-angle: 1.1

 ---

 The Democratic Party ‘could not be more behind’ presumptive presidential nominee Joe Biden despite pretty compelling evidence that he is guilty of murdering at least seven people.

-In a series of stunning scoops published last week by *The Intercept* it came to light that former vice president Biden, 77, is in fact the Zodiac Killer, who terrorised the San Francisco Bay Area in the 1960s and ’70s.
+In a series of stunning scoops published last week by _The Intercept_ it came to light that former vice president Biden, 77, is in fact the Zodiac Killer, who terrorised the San Francisco Bay Area in the 1960s and ’70s.

 Despite this seemingly disqualifying fact Democratic loyalists are determined to back Biden all the way to an ignoble and humiliating defeat against incumbant president Donald Trump on November 3rd.